ashwin-sreejith/Traffic_Sign_Detection/README.md

 Here's how our repository is organized:

-- 📁 `sign_type`: Houses the code for the sign type classifier.
+- 📁 `models`: Houses the models trained.
-- 📁 `sign_shape`: Contains the code for the sign shape classifier.
-- 📁 `Dataset`: Stores the preprocessed dataset used for training.
+- 📁 `Dataset`: Stores the datasets used for training.

 📜 The dataset is released under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.